dtcenter/METplus/docs/Contributors_Guide/continuous_integration.rst

 to run.
 There are currently 3 types of events that trigger this workflow: push, pull_request, and workflow_dispatch.
 The jobs that are run in this workflow depend on which event has triggered it.
-There are a lot of jobs that are common to multiple events.
+Many jobs are common to multiple events.
 To avoid creating multiple workflow .yml files that contain redundant jobs, an additional layer of control is added within this workflow.
 See :ref:`cg-ci-job-control` for more information.